Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_Basic.rst

    :target: ../../_images/Kits/weather_station_construction_top_1200.jpg

-Alternative: In case of the black weather station, the Ambient Light Bricklet is mounted on top of the outside of the topside.
+Alternative: In case of the black weather station, the Ambient Light Bricklet is mounted on top of the outside of the top side.

 .. image:: /Images/Kits/weather_station_black_construction_top_schematic_350.jpg
    :scale: 100 %